SubZtep/SQLiteManager/README.md

 2. **Add Container**

 	To achieve connection container use **[PersistData](https://github.com/SubZtep/PersistData)**.
-It’s a basic but effective class of mine just handy to store anything in a _HashMap_.
+Itâ€™s a basic but effective class of mine just handy to store anything in a _HashMap_.
 Included to this repository.

 	Create a new empty game object, name it _Persist Data_.
 In the Inspector window select ***Add Component, Miscellaneous, Persist Data*** for initialising the static class.